SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 ..
 TODO: talk about "AnyObject", and how it can be used as a type for a named value that can hold an instance of any object type (including Cocoa classes).

+..
+QUESTION: what's the deal with tuples and reference types / value types?

 .. _Enumerations_NestedTypes: